Start today for FREE.

 Step 1: Send the Eviction Notice

-The landlord must send a written eviction notice to the tenant, detailing the reason for eviction and any corrective actions the tenant can take.
-The notice can be served through:
+Landlords must send written eviction notices to tenants.
+Therefore, these notices must detail the reason for eviction and any corrective actions tenants can take.

 Step 2: File an Eviction Summons and Complaint

-If the tenant does not respond to the eviction notice, the landlord may file an eviction action (Forcible Entry and Detainer) with the district or superior court in the county where the property is located.
-The filing fee is $150 for amounts up to $10,000; for amounts over $10,000, the fee is $250.
+If tenants do not respond to eviction notices, landlords may file an eviction action (Forcible Entry and Detainer) with the district or superior court.
+Additionally, this filing occurs in the county where the property is located.

 Step 3: Serve the Papers

-The landlord must serve the filed complaint and summons to the tenant.
-This must be completed by a state trooper or professional process server at least two days before the eviction hearing.
+Landlords must serve the filed complaint and summons to tenants.
+Furthermore, state troopers or professional process servers must complete this service at least two days before the eviction hearing.

 Step 4: Tenant Files an Answer

-The tenant has 20 days to file an answer to the eviction complaint after being served.
+Tenants have 20 days to file an answer to the eviction complaint after receiving service.

 Step 5: Attend the Hearing

-Both parties must attend the hearing, where the judge will determine whether the landlord is entitled to possession of the property.
-If the landlord seeks damages, a separate hearing may be scheduled.
+Both parties must attend the hearing.
+Additionally, judges determine whether landlords are entitled to possession of the property.
+If landlords seek damages, courts may schedule a separate hearing.

 Step 6: Obtain and Enforce the Court Order

-If the court rules in favor of the landlord, an eviction judgment will be issued.
-If the tenant does not vacate voluntarily, the landlord may request assistance from the sheriff’s department to enforce the eviction.
+If courts rule in favor of landlords, they will issue eviction judgments.
+Furthermore, if tenants do not vacate voluntarily, landlords may request assistance from the sheriff’s department to enforce the eviction.

 Important Considerations

-- No Self-Help Evictions: Landlords cannot forcibly evict tenants without going through the formal eviction process.
+Landlords cannot forcibly evict tenants without going through the formal eviction process.
+Therefore, all evictions must follow legal procedures.

-- Documentation: It is essential to keep all documentation related to the eviction process, including notices served, court filings, and evidence supporting the eviction claim.
+Landlords must keep all documentation related to the eviction process.
+This includes notices served, court filings, and evidence supporting the eviction claim.

-- Legal Assistance: It is advisable for landlords to consult with a lawyer experienced in landlord-tenant law to ensure compliance with all legal requirements and to navigate the eviction process effectively.
+Landlords should consult with lawyers experienced in landlord-tenant law.
+Additionally, this ensures compliance with all legal requirements and helps navigate the eviction process effectively.

 Statutes